Conifold transitions via affine geometry and mirror symmetry: Good relations

-In case the interior edge ends on a boundary vertex, we should show that these constructions coincide with the ones already given in a neighborhood of a boundary vertex (see \S \ref{trop_cycl_negv}).
-In the case of $\tilde S^*$, the construction just given and the construction given in \S \ref{trop_cycl_negv} coincide exactly.
-In fact, by parallel transport, the vector fields $v_1$ and $v_2$ can be defined on a neighborhood $U$ of the edge $e$ and they generate a $T^2$ action on $\check f^{-1}(U)$.
-The torus $T$ mentioned above in the definition of $Q^*_p$ is an orbit of this $T^2$ action.
+{\it Step 3: the constructions over interior edge points and over boundary vertices match on overlaps.} In case the interior edge ends on a boundary vertex, we should show that the constructions in Steps 1 and 2 match with the construction in a neighborhood of a boundary vertex given in \S \ref{trop_cycl_negv}.
+In the case of $\tilde S^*$, by parallel transport, the vector fields $v_1$ and $v_2$ can be defined on a neighborhood $U$ of the edge $e$ and they generate a $T^2$ action on $\check f^{-1}(U)$.
+The torus $T$ mentioned in Step 1 is an orbit of this $T^2$ action.
 If $e$ ends on a boundary vertex it can be seen that this $T^2$ action coincides with the one used to construct $\tilde S^*$ in \S \ref{trop_cycl_negv}.
 Moreover, also the subgroups $G_k$, defined above, coincide with subgroups $G_k$ in \S \ref{trop_cycl_negv}.
 Therefore the two constructions coincide.